 Out of 55 staff, he said he would like to remove five or six.

 The programme follows Mr Clinch as he brings in new disciplinary measures for pupils and ways to improve teaching.

 One teacher is shown struggling to control his class and he receives advice on how to improve by a colleague from another school who was brought in to observe.

 BBC Wales sent Freedom of Information requests to 22 local education authorities asking how many teachers had been dismissed in the last five years.

-Only four teachers had been removed, with a further 38 resigning before or during the process that can lead to dismissal.'Treated fairly'
+Only four teachers had been removed, with a further 38 resigning before or during the process that can lead to dismissal.

 The NASUWT union was blamed by some head teachers.

 Its Wales spokesman, Rex Phillips, denied he was defending weak teachers, saying the union's job was to ensure staff are treated fairly by the disciplinary system.

 "We do not defend incompetent teachers.
 What we do is make sure that anyone who is deemed to be in that situation is treated fairly.
 If it's taken a year then that's because of the way the system has been managed," he said.